ruhi1001/Attrition/README.md

-# Projects
+# Attrition
-It has all ML/DL/AI projects
+It has Attrition project